Republic of Ireland national football team

-The Republic of Ireland national football team (Foireann peile náisiúnta Phoblacht na hÉireann) represents the Republic of Ireland in men's international football.
+The Republic of Ireland national football team (Foireann peile náisiúnta Phoblacht na hÉireann) represents Ireland in men's international football.
 It is governed by the Football Association of Ireland (FAI).

 The team made their debut at the 1924 Summer Olympics, reaching the quarter-finals.
 Between 1924 and 1936, the team competed as the Irish Free State and from then until 1950, it was referred to by the FAI as Éire or Ireland.
-During the same period, another Ireland team also existed; this was overseen by the Irish Football Association (IFA) and had previously been the sole national team for the entire island of Ireland.
+During the same period, another team named "Ireland" existed; this was overseen by the Irish Football Association (IFA) and had previously been the sole national team for the entire island of Ireland.
 In 1953, FIFA decreed that for competitive matches in tournaments that both Irish teams could enter, the FAI team would be officially called Republic of Ireland while the IFA team was to be named Northern Ireland.
 Northern Ireland was allowed to keep using the title Ireland by FIFA in the British Home Championship (which was discontinued in 1984).
-The Republic of Ireland was the first nation from outside the United Kingdom to defeat England at home, in a fixture played at Goodison Park, Liverpool, in 1949.
+The Republic of Ireland was the first nation from outside the United Kingdom to defeat England at home, in a match played at Goodison Park, Liverpool, in 1949.
 The team reached the quarter-final stage of the 1964 European Nations' Cup, where they lost to the eventual champions Spain.

 Under the guidance of Jack Charlton, the team enjoyed their most successful era, reaching their highest FIFA world ranking ever at sixth in August 1993, and qualifying for UEFA Euro 1988 in their first appearance at the UEFA European Championship, reaching the quarter-finals of the 1990 FIFA World Cup in their first appearance at the finals, as well as making the last 16 at the 1994 edition.
 Charlton's successor Mick McCarthy lost out on the next two major tournaments but ultimately qualified for the 2002 World Cup, making it to the last 16, a feat repeated at the 2016 Euros by manager Martin O'Neill.

 The team's home stadium is the Aviva Stadium, in Dublin, although some of their home games have been played in other stadiums across the country.
 Their traditional colours are green shirts and white shorts.
 The position of manager is currently filled by Heimir Hallgrímsson.
-Séamus Coleman has served as team captain since 2016.
+Nathan Collins has served as team captain since 2025.

-After Euro 2016, the national team missed the next four major tournaments (UEFA Euro and FIFA World Cup) as of 2025.